link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 }
 ```

-Mount namespaces have their own view of filesystem,
+Mount namespaces each have their own distinct view of the filesystem.
-we can cleanly mount host directories to isolate and share data between them.
+Bind mounts can be used to cleanly mount host directories into these namespaces,
+allowing for isolated views while also enabling controlled data sharing between the host and containers,
+or between containers.

 For example,
-- `/var` of `Mount Namespace 1` points to `/app1` on the host.
+- `/var` inside `Mount Namespace 1` points to `/app1` on the host.
-- `/var` of `Mount Namespace 2` points to `/app2` on the host.
+- `/var` inside `Mount Namespace 2` points to `/app2` on the host.
 - Both of them share the same `/etc` directory.
 Changes in any namespace will result in the same host's folder.